-When you create a Copy-All mapping from a nillable source element to a nillable target element, where xsi:nil is set on a source element, MapForce adds the xsi:nil attribute to the target element (for example, <OrderID xsi:nil="true"/>).
+When you create a Copy-All connection from a nillable source element to a nillable target element, where xsi:nil is set on a source element, MapForce adds the xsi:nil attribute to the target element (for example, <OrderID xsi:nil="true"/>).

 To check explicitly whether a source element has the xsi:nil attribute set to true, use the is-xsi-nil function.
-It returns TRUE for nilled elements and FALSE for other nodes.
+It returns true for nilled elements and false for other nodes.

 To substitute a nilled (non-existing) source element value with something specific, use the substitute-missing function.

-•Connecting the exists function to a nilled source element returns TRUE, since the element node actually exists, even if it has no content.
+•Connecting the exists function to a nilled source element returns true, since the element node actually exists, even if it has no content.

 •Using functions that expect simple values (such as multiply and concat) on elements where xsi:nil has been set does not yield a result, as no element content is present and no value can be extracted.
 These functions behave as if the source node did not exist.

-When you create a Target-driven mapping from a nillable source element to a nillable target element with simple content (a single value with optional additional attributes, but without child elements), where xsi:nil is set on a source element, MapForce inserts the xsi:nil attribute into the target element (for example, <OrderID xsi:nil="true"/>).
+When you create a target-driven connection from a nillable source element to a nillable target element with simple content (a single value with optional additional attributes, but without child elements), where xsi:nil is set on a source element, MapForce inserts the xsi:nil attribute into the target element (for example, <OrderID xsi:nil="true"/>).
 If the xsi:nil="true" attribute has not been set in the XML source element, then the element content is mapped to the target element in the usual fashion.

 When mapping to a nillable target element with complex type (with child elements), the xsi:nil attribute will not be written automatically, because MapForce cannot know at the time of writing the element's attributes if any child elements will follow.
 For such cases, define a Copy-All connection to copy the xsi:nil attribute from the source element.